Here’s how potential lenders rank your business’s financial health.

 Business defaults and late or missed payments are some of the main contributing factors to a low score.
 Here are three tips to avoid damaging your score:

-- Don’t push your business credit cards to the limit.
-This will harm your credit utilization ratio.
-Bureaus may see this use of credit as a sign that it is your last resort, which could label you as a higher risk.
+- Don’t push your business cards to the limit.
+Maxing out your biz cards can harm your credit utilization ratio.
+Bureaus may see a high ratio as a sign that cards are your last resort, which could result in classifying you as a higher risk.

 - Don’t open many lines of credit.
-It can be tempting when chasing rewards and offers, but it isn’t worth it if you want to maintain a high business credit score.
-That being said, if you do have older lines of credit that you use minimally, you should keep them open if you’ve had a good repayment history.
+It can be tempting to chase rewards and offers, but it can harm your business’s credit standing.
+That said, if you have older lines of credit that you use minimally, keep them open if you’ve had a good repayment history.

 How do I improve my business credit score?

-With that being said, it’s more important to only use credit when needed.
-If your business has the cash flow and doesn’t need a loan to finance expenses, you could consider a business credit card or line of credit to only access financing when you need it.
+While it’s helpful to use the credit you have, take caution to use it only when your business needs it.
+If your business has the cash flow and doesn’t need a loan to finance expenses, instead look into a business credit card or line of credit to access business financing only when you need it.